 This is a slide presentation to use in conjunction with this HQS training.
 It combines pictures from "A Good Place to Live," the HQS Inspection Checklist, and slides pertaining to the questions asked in the HQS Inspection Quiz.
-Choose a link below to download the file in Microsoft PowerPoint 97-2003 format, or as a PDF file (Adobe Acrobat file reader required--see link at bottom of this page to download Adobe Acrobat).
+Choose a link below to download the file in Microsoft PowerPoint 97-2003 format, or as a PDF file.

 If your agency has any questions about how to use these documents, or about HQS in general, please contact Housing Director Liz Hagar-Mace at 573-522-6519, or email the Housing Unit.